iSPIRT/healthstack/src/README.md

 ## Contributing

-See our [github](https://github.com/iSPIRT/healthstack)  to contribute to the website or the specs
+See our [github](https://github.com/iSPIRT/healthstack)  to contribute to the website or the specs.